salska/salska.github.io/about.md

 hello world!
 ```

-My name is Sal Kabay and I'm based in Edinburgh.
+My name really is Sal Kabay and I'm based in Edinburgh.
 I own eMetrix Consulting which I use to offer management consultancy services to my clients.

 I have a PhD in Engineering and enjoy applying technology to solve business problems.